About SquidManSquidMan is a MacOS X graphical installer and manager for the Squid proxy cache. It is designed to operate as a "personal" proxy server.

 - cache downloaded content, reducing network traffic and improving browsing performance on slow links

 - act as a proxy server for other computers on your subnet

 - restore the operation of some MacOS X applications that normally fail through authenticated proxy servers

 As with version 3.5 of SquidMan, this version no longer supports PowerPC hardware, and requires a 64-bit system (note that some early intel iMacs are 32-bit only, and while they run 10.6.8, they only do so in 32-bit mode, and do not support this version of SquidMan).
-This version has been tested on Snow Leopard (64-bit only), Lion, Mountain Lion and Mavericks.
+This version has been tested on Snow Leopard (64-bit only), Lion, Mountain Lion, Mavericks and Yosemite.

 System requirementsThe current release of SquidMan requires MacOS X 10.6.8 or higher, running in 64-bit mode.

 FeedbackYou can mail me at the address below with feedback, suggestions or bug reports about SquidMan.
 Because I have a regular job, and write software in my spare time, please don't be offended if I don't reply.
 Please note that I cannot provide support for squid.